The Political Climate in New Britain, CT is Moderately liberal.

 New Britain, CT is Moderately liberal

-Hartford-West Hartford-East Hartford Metro Area is Somewhat liberal.
+Hartford-West Hartford-East Hartford Metro Area is Strongly liberal.

 Connecticut is Moderately liberal.